storj/docs/app/(docs)/object-mount/linux/installation/microsoft-wsl/page.md

 hidden: false
 ---

+# Windows Subsystem for Linux Installation

 Storj provides a full-featured, native version of [Object Mount for Windows](docId:TSMB5yXSc4FcqwXj).

+You are **strongly encouraged** to use that native Windows version.

-However, if you would like to install the Linux version of Object Mount within your Windows environment, you can leverage 🌐 [Windows Subsystem for Linux 2 (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install).
+However, if you would like to install the Linux version of Object Mount within your Windows environment, you can leverage 🌐 [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 Installation of Object Mount for Linux within a Linux virtual machine or container is also possible.

 ## Windows Subsystem for Linux